darkreader/darkreader/BUILDING.md

 #### Installing prerequisites via built-in package managers

-Find your distrobution below and run the command listed in your terminal / console.
+Find your distrobution below and run the command listed in your built-in terminal / console.

 | Distribution         | Command                                              | Package Manager                                           |
 |----------------------|------------------------------------------------------|-----------------------------------------------------------|